Advanced Studies in Spirituality

 This course offers a range of topics in Spirituality, including Anglican, Augustinian, Australian, Celtic, Mary MacKillop, and Spirituality of the Heart.
-These are available on a rotating basis each semester, and year.
-Students need to select ONE topic only, and should check with the head of Theology or the course coordinator for the availability of that particular topic in a given semester or year.
-Each course contextualises the particular spiritual approach and investigates its distinguishing features.
+These are available on a rotating basis, and students are advised to check with the course coordinator regarding the specific topic that will be the focus of a given semester.
+Each course contextualises the particular spiritual approach and investigates its distinguishing features at an advanced level.

 Not currently offered

 On successful completion of this course, students will be able to:

 - Demonstrate an advanced understanding of the history, development and contemporary expression of a particular spirituality.